anandhan/RoonFileTagger/README.md

 # RoonFileTagger

-A Ruby application that recursively scans directories for audio files and tags them using Gracenote metadata, with support for name corrections.
+A Ruby application that recursively scans directories for audio files and tags them with metadata, with a focus on name corrections using JSON files.

 ## Features

 - Recursively scans directories for audio files
-- Uses Gracenote API to fetch metadata
-- Supports name corrections for artists and composers
+- Supports name corrections for composers and album artists using JSON files
 - Parallel processing for faster tagging
 - Configurable through YAML file
 - Detailed logging
+- Supports multiple audio formats (MP3, FLAC, M4A)

 ## Prerequisites

 - Ruby 2.7 or higher
-- Gracenote API credentials
 - TagLib development libraries

 ## Installation